-Consider the Shapley and CS methods applied to the 2 Account example for both Build-up and Renewal.
+Consider the Shapley and CS methods applied to the two Account example for both Build-Up and Renewal.

-(11.1) Portfolio Build-up
+11.1.
+Portfolio Build-up

-Table 14 shows the Build-up of accounts (X) and (Y) from Section 5, but for the Shapley and CS methods; pertinent values for the Shapley value are summarized here:
+Exhibit 3 shows the Build-Up of accounts X and Y from Section 5, but for the Shapley and CS methods.
+Pertinent values for the Shapley value are summarized in Table 7.